- What is the Post-Referendum Analysis?

 - Interagency Working Group Meetings

-After 18 months of public opinion research, the Metropolitan Planning Organization (MPO) endorsed exploration of funding lower-cost transportation improvements, including improved intersections, more bus service, safer sidewalks, crosswalks, and trails, as well as demonstration rail and rapid bus projects as part of its next long range plan.
-Such projects would need to be shown with a new source of funding in the plan.
+In 2011-2012, the Hillsborough MPO conducted 18 months of public opinion research, and ultimately endorsed exploration of funding lower-cost transportation improvements -- including improved intersections, more bus service, safer sidewalks, crosswalks, and trails, as well as demonstration rail and rapid bus projects -- as part of its next long range plan.
+Such projects would need to be shown with a new source of funding in the plan, which is required to be cost-feasible.
 One possibility is a sales tax that would need approval from voters in Tampa and/or Hillsborough County.

-Two years ago, Hillsborough County's voters turned down a sales tax referendum to fund transportation projects.
-But voters in Tampa and Temple Terrace approved it by margins of up to 60%.
+Two years earlier, Hillsborough County's voters had turned down a sales tax referendum to fund transportation projects.
+But voters in Tampa and Temple Terrace approved it by majorities of up to 60%.